FANZ

 IP owners are saved and can be reused across configurations.

-Bordereaux configurations table
+Managing configurations in the table

 ColumnInformation